zenorocha/liferay-learn/docs/dxp/7.2.x/en/installation-and-upgrades/setting-up-liferay-dxp/performance-and-scalability/configuring-clustering/02-database-configuration-for-cluster-nodes.md

     jdbc.write.validationQuery=SELECT releaseId FROM Release_
     ```

-    These settings are related to issue [LPS-64624](https://issues.liferay.com/browse/LPS-64624).

-5. Enable the read-writer database configuration by uncommenting the following Spring configuration files from the `spring.configs` and `spring.infrastructure.configs` properties:
+1. Enable the read-writer database configuration by uncommenting the following Spring configuration files from the `spring.configs` and `spring.infrastructure.configs` properties:

     ```properties
     spring.configs=\